Published: Aug 30, 2017, Updated: Oct 15, 2022

 If you are wondering how to renew an ESTA application, U.S. Customs and Border Protection does not currently allow ESTA application renewals through the Visa Waiver Program.
 Thus, if you have checked your ESTA application status and the status is either “application expired” or “application not found”, you will need to submit a new ESTA application.
 Similarly, if you have recently obtained a new passport, you will need to apply again for ESTA.
 Since ESTA is inherently an electronic travel authorization, you will need to complete the application online and pay the fee.
 Active or expired ESTA applications can also not be extended.

+No, ESTA cannot be extended either.
 U.S. visitors have a misconception about renewing their ESTA applications unnecessarily.
 Renewing your ESTA is needed only if it expires prior to the date of departure to the United States.
 Obtaining a new ESTA will not reset the number of days you can stay in the United States nor will it gain any level of favorability with border guards assessing your request to enter the U.S.

 No, you can reapply for a new ESTA whether you have an active authorization.
 You can apply for a new ESTA before or after the expiry date of your existing authorization.